Skip to main content

 Backfill process (historical data)

-• Scans the full table and writes directly to your destination
+• Scans full table in batches, writes directly to destination

-• Can use a Read Replica to reduce load on your primary DB
+• Can use read replica to minimize primary DB load

 2